cmp-202/persistent-shell/README.md

    //host is the host object.
   },

-  //Recommended: The end event is raised when the stream.on ("finish") event is triggered as the
+  //Optional: The end event is raised when the stream.on ("finish") event is triggered as the
-  //connection is closed or when any nested host connection is closed.
-  //This is where you handle the full session text from the connection.
+  //connection is closed.
+This is where you handle the full session text from the connection.
   onEnd:               function( sessionText, host ) {
    //SessionText is the full text for this hosts session
    //host is this host object